dabonetn/Apple2Card-Dan-CR-Board-/README.md

 You may need to adapt "avrisp" and the "/dev/ttyUSB0" port to match your programmer device.
 The "avrisp" matches the ArduinoISP (e.g. an Arduino Uno board programmed to be an ISP).

+# Firmware Updates
+Once the custom bootloader was flashed to the ATMEGA, all further firmware updates can be done through the Apple II.
+The utility is even able to recover "bricked" cards - as long as the custom bootloader was installed.

+See the latest ZIP in [releases](https://github.com/ThorstenBr/Apple2Card/releases) with a disk containing the Arduino firmware update utility for the Apple II.
+There is a [YT video](https://www.youtube.com/watch?v=ViGnc-YHbAo) showing the firmware update process of the controller.

+Note: if you flashed your ATMEGA before the firmware update utility for the Apple II was introduced, then your ATMEGA does not yet contain the new custom bootloader.
+In this case the Apple II is unable to do the update.
+You will need to do one more manual update using an ICSP programmer (see above).

 # SD Cards
 Either micro SD or micro SDHC cards may be used - with up to 32 GB capacity.

 ## FAT16/FAT32 Mode
 You can use SD cards with either FAT16 or FAT32 file system as the first partition.
-In FAT mode, the individual Apple II volumes on the SD card must be stored in the root directory of the card and must be named **BLKDEV01.PO** - **BLKDEV09.PO** or **BLKDEV0A.PO** - **BLKDEV0F.PO** (up to 15 volumes).
+In FAT mode, the individual Apple II volumes on the SD card must be stored in the root directory of the card and must be named **BLKDEV00.PO** - **BLKDEV09.PO** or **BLKDEV0A.PO** - **BLKDEV0F.PO** (up to 16 volumes).
 These volumes need to contain normal Apple II ProDOS volumes (between 140K to 33MB).

 An empty ProDOS volume file of 33MB is provided within the ZIP file [SingleBlankVol.zip](/volumes/SingleBlankVol.zip).

 ## Raw Block Mode
 Alternatively, raw block mode may be used (instead of FAT formatted SD cards).
 Only the first 512 MB will be used for raw blocks.

 To prepare SD cards for raw block mode, use the [BlankVols.zip](/volumes/BlankVols.zip) file.
 Unzip this file.
 The resulting "Blankvols.PO" file has a size of 512 MB.
 This needs to be written to a SD card using an utility such as Win32DiskImager or "dd" under linux.
 This file contains 16 concatenated and properly formatted (empty) ProDOS volumes.
-Place this in SLOT1 of the card.

 ## Wide Block Mode
 TBD: Ordinarily, only a maximum of 64 MB is addressable, 32 MB for ProDOS drive 1, and a second 32 MB for ProDOS drive 2.
 The program ALLVOLS.SYSTEM allows this limit to be circumvented in ProDOS 8.
 For a SD card placed in slot 1, write the image in "BlankVols" or "BlankVolsSlot1"to it, and for a SD card in slot 2, write the image file "BlankVolsSlot2" to it.
 When ALLVOLS.SYSTEM is executed, extra volumes may be added from slot 1 or slot 2 depending on if a SD card with block images is present in slot 1 or slot 2.
 It is recommended that slot 1 be used for block images and slot 2 be used for FAT FS images.
 This way, cards can be swapped in and out of slot 2 with different files transferred from another computer (perhaps using CiderPress) while the boot filesystem in slot 1 stays the same.